Smith-Coder/FIFA-WorldCup-Prediction-App/Readme.md

 An AI-powered full-stack chatbot that delivers intelligent FIFA match predictions using real-time football data and Large Language Models (LLMs).

+> Note: This project is for educational purposes.
+Contributions, improvements, and bug reports are welcome — feel free to open issues or submit pull requests.

 Built with **FastAPI**, **React**, **API-Football**, and **Gemini/OpenAI-compatible APIs**, the application provides a conversational experience similar to ChatGPT for football fans and analysts.

 ---